 The acquired monochromatic spectra are fitted using HYPERMET model to derive the parameters and validated through representative spectra acquired at three characteristic energies as shown in Figure~\ref{fig:rrcat}b.
 The energy dependence of each parameter is derived empirically.
 While the energy-dependent behaviour of $\sigma$ follows the relationship described in Section~\ref{section:energy_resolution}, the relative component intensities exhibit exponential energy dependencies, whereas $\alpha$ and $\beta$ remains constant across the measurement range.

 The empirical relationships governing the intensity ratios of escape-to-main-peak and tail-to-main-peak are: $\frac{I_{\text{esc}}}{I_{\text{main}}} = \exp(-4.54 - 0.20 E)$ and $\frac{I_{\text{tail}}}{I_{\text{main}}} = \exp(-13.18 - 0.34 E)$.
 These empirical relationships are used to generate the complete HYPERMET SRF across the entire energy range through extrapolation beyond the experimental calibration energies.
 Experimentally, the main peak's response probability exceeds \SI{99}{\percent} at \SI{6}{\keV}, with all other spectral components contributing less than \SI{1}{\percent}.
-Due to dominant main peak contribution, simplified Gaussian SRF model containing only the main peak component is used for spectral fitting during high solar activity.
+Due to dominant main peak contribution, simplified Gaussian SRF model containing only the main peak and escape peak components are used for spectral fitting during high solar activity.
 However, during solar minimum conditions with lower count rates and extended integration times, the complete non-Gaussian HYPERMET SRF model will be used.